zacksanchez09/twincoin/doc/README.md

-twincoin Core
+Twincoin Core
 =============

 Setup
 ---------------------
-twincoin Core is the original twincoin client and it builds the backbone of the network.
+Twincoin Core is the original twincoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of twincoin transactions (which is currently more than 7 GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download twincoin Core, visit [faithco.in](https://faithco.in).
+To download Twincoin Core, visit [faithco.in](https://twincoin.info).

 Running
 ---------------------